ethereum/consensus-specs/specs/_features/eip7732/p2p-interface.md

 ### The gossip domain: gossipsub

-Some gossip meshes are upgraded in the fork of EIP-XXXX to support upgraded types.
+Some gossip meshes are upgraded in the fork of EIP-7732 to support upgraded types.

 #### Topics and messages